ns-rse/git-collaboration/episodes/branching.md

 ![A linear Git History on the `main` branch showing the position of `HEAD`.](https://mermaid.ink/img/pako:eNp1kT1rwzAQhv-KOTBerCDJ1oe1lSa0Q7duxYsiyYlobAdHgabG_71ygguFWpPuuecOjncE01sHCtJ09J0PKhmzcHSty1SS7fXFZXmSHXx4GfT5mM3doQ86uOe-bX1403t3ijQMVzfVXbK8-J_S9AGW4d-2uY8m3qqkBoxKQRuCSQ3_CwQxIgm3fE2giAteNQ1dEwokDaPWuDWhRNKZQlZ6TWCIFoQ1Gq8JHFWFE1KYNUGgvSmLav1MibTExjWyhiTow4xed0_bRYccWje02tsY1TizGu4x1TCrVg-fszpF73q2MZ-d9aEfQM3J5KCvoX-_dWapH87W68OgW1CNPl0iPevuo-__1KBG-AJFRblhFDMuZSk445TlcItYlhuBaYEJpixex6ccvu8b8EYyIbGsGClwbFA6_QAk7q7t?type=png){alt="A linear Git History on the `main` branch showing the position of `HEAD`."}

-Here we have a simply linear history and the `HEAD` of branch is on commit `8-a80cef8` If you want to checkout commit `4-8ec389a` then you would `git switch 4-8ec389a` and you will see the following useful and informative warning message.
+Here we have a simple linear history and the `HEAD` of branch is on commit `8-a80cef8` If you want to checkout commit `4-8ec389a` then you would `git switch 4-8ec389a` and you will see the following useful and informative warning message.